zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

 4. What Azure service would host the website?

-   An App Service.
+   Azure App Service.

 5. Would there be any problems with the .NET Core version being EoL (End-of-Life)?

-   No, App Service Assessment indicates no issues.
+   No, the App Service Migration Assistant indicates no issues.
 However, it is strongly suggested to move to a supported version post-migration.
 [The .NET Portability Analyzer](https://docs.microsoft.com/en-us/dotnet/standard/analyzers/portability-analyzer) can be used to assess how much work is required for a migration.

    Here is [the Excel report of Portability Analyzer](media/ApiPortAnalysis.xlsx) and the DGML file showing dependencies in Parts Unlimited web application.

    ![A Directed Graph Markup Language file that shows the dependency findings of Portability Analyzer](media/portability-analyzer.png)

-_Mondernization_
+_Modernization_

 1. What Azure service would provide a scalable, serverless solution for order processing that handles unexpected spikes and can be implemented with the least amount of code change required in the web application?